Flowers Beginning With K

 Knautia-Flowers Beginning With K

-The Knautia is a charming perennial flowing plant that belongs to the Caprifoliaceae Family.
-It is famous for its tiny, soft, thread-like flowers available in light pink, red, and dark purple shades.
-This beautiful flower attracts bees and butterflies, making it a great addition to a pollinator garden.
+The Knautia is a charming perennial flowing plant that belongs to the Caprifoliaceae Family.Β It is famous for its tiny, soft, thread-like flowers available in light pink, red, and dark purple shades.

 Knautias thrive best in full sunlight and wet, well-drained soil.
-They can grow up to 80 cm to 1 m.
-These beautiful perennials can easily attract bees and butterflies and support a healthy ecosystem in your garden.
-It is best for naturalized plantings and as a cut flower.
-Deadhead flowers will promote healthy flowering and growth.
+They can grow up to 80 cm to 1 m.Β These beautiful perennials can easily attract bees and butterflies and support a healthy ecosystem in your garden.

 Scientific NameKnautia